Eurofiber-CloudInfra/azure-url-monitor/README.md

 > **_NOTE:_**  This project is still work in progress but we decide to make it public anyhow so others can benefit from it.

-## Getting Started <a name="gettingstarted"></a>
+## Getting Started

-To run the monitor successfully it needs the `Instrumentation Key` of the Application Insights instance and a url to the `Postman collection URL`.
+To run the monitor successfully it needs the `Instrumentation Key` of the Application Insights instance and a url to the `Postman collection`.

 The `Instrumentation Key` can be found in the Overview page of your Application Insights instance.